estebanpw/TYMA-2021/README.md

 4. Add the following libraries to your python installation:
  - pip install numpy
  - pip install matplotlib

+## Running dotplots

-5. Then run the dotplot generator as "./bin/generate_dotplot fastaX fastaY outdotplot"
+Run the dotplot generator as "./bin/generate_dotplot fastaX fastaY outdotplot"

-6. This will generate a dotplot file which you can plot using "python ./bin/dotplot.py outdotplot"
+This will generate a dotplot file which you can plot using "python ./bin/dotplot.py outdotplot"

-7. A .png will be created on the folder
+And a .png will be created on the folder

-## Example
+## Creating word dictionaries

-Run bin/generate_dotplot fastas/hemoglobine.fasta fastas/hemoglobine.fasta output/hemo-dotplot && python bin/dotplot.py output/hemo-dotplot
+Run bin/dictionary fastas/hemoglobine.fasta output/dictionary

+A dictionary will be created on folder output/dictionary